konstantinosg5/6sem/OpSyst/ReadMe.txt

 --------------------------------------------------
 CONTENTS
 --------------------------------------------------
 - exercise1.c – Basic process creation and execution.
+- exercise2.c – Signal handling and process control.
-- exercise2.c – Using pipes for communication.
+- exercise3.c – Using pipes for communication.
-- exercise3.c – Implementing message queues and shared memory.
-- exercise4.c – Signal handling and process control.
+- exercise4.c – Implementing shockets and server comunication.

-Each exercise demonstrates a key concept, building towards a deeper understanding of Linux process management.

 Feel free to explore the code, and do not hesitate to reach out if you have any questions!